 It was an unlikely friendship.

-Early into our friendship, 9/11 happened.
-Shortly after that, I lost my first pregnancy, shortly after that, I learned I was pregnant again, and in typical Marine Corps fashion, shortly after that my husband deployed, leaving me at New River Air Station, very much alone and far from home.
+Early in our friendship, 9/11 happened.
+Shortly after that I lost my first pregnancy.
+Shortly after that, I was pregnant again, and in typical Marine Corps fashion, shortly after that my husband was deployed, leaving me at New River Air Station, very much alone and far from home.

-My favorite part of the entire conversation was that Valerie didn’t ask, “Want me to come with you and hold your hand for the ultrasound?”
+My favorite part of the entire conversation was that Valerie didn’t ask, “Do you want me to come with you and hold your hand for the ultrasound?”

-She just said, “So, if I catch the 5:00 flight I can be in Raleigh at 7:00.
+She just said, “So, if I catch the 5:00 flight, I can be in Raleigh at 7:00.
 Can you pick me up then?
-We can have dinner and get up in time for your appointment tomorrow.”
+We can have dinner and get up in time for your appointment in the morning.”

-I never was so terrified as I was to walk back into that ultrasound room, certain I was about to experience again the loss of a child
+I never was so terrified as I was to walk into that ultrasound room, certain I was about to again experience the loss of a child.

-Because Valerie carried her own light so high and so bright, she saw it wherever it existed, helped people to raise it in each other.
+Because Valerie carried her own light so high and so bright, she saw it wherever existed, helped us to raise it to each other.

 “Thank you,” I bawled in the car.
 “Thank you for being here and seeing her.”

-“You’re welcome.” she said, ”And thank God because I didn’t know what I was going to do with you if we didn’t see it.”
+“You’re welcome,” she said.
+“And thank God because I didn’t know what I was going to do with you if I didn’t see it.”

-Valerie’s niece, Camryn, was born just after Mary, and together we ohh’d and ahh’d over these babies, as they became kids, grew into women.
+Valerie’s niece, Camryn was born just after Mary, and together we ooh’d and ahhh’d over these babies, as they became kids, grew into women.

-And when news came that Valerie was to be the first of our military spouse friends to be a grandmother, we screamed joy and asked … what on earth is the child going to call you?
+And when news came that Valerie was going to be the first of our military spouse friends to be a grandmother, we screamed joy and asked, “What on earth is this child going to call you?
+Nana?
+Grandma?
+Granny?”

-I believe “Gigi” is what was officially settled on, but to us, she will forever be Grandmalicious, too.
+I believe “Gigi” was what was officially settled on, but to us she will forever be “Grandmalicious” too.